caronc/nzb-notify/README.md

 You can even run the tool from the command line for your own custom use.
 Notify.py was written in such a way that there wouldn't be a lot of effort to add more notification services either.
 Feel free to contact me if one you would like to use is missing.

 ## Installation Instructions
-1. Ensure you have Python v2.7 installed onto your system.
+1. Ensure you have Python v2.7 or later installed onto your system.
 ```bash
 # Pull in dependencies:
 pip install -r requirements.txt